Grand Teton Night Photography Workshop with the Milky Way and Moonlight

 Frequently Asked Questions

 Since launching in 2013, Brad Goldpaint has crafted workshops to inspire a deep connection with the night sky while fostering a hands-on, supportive learning environment.
 Unlike standard photo tours that prioritize itineraries over education, our workshops focus on intimate, skill-building experiences.
 With small groups of 6-8 participants, everyone receives personalized guidance on camera techniques, composition, and post-processing.
 Our signature approach uses moonlight to naturally illuminate foregrounds, creating distinctive Milky Way images.
-Led by Brad Goldpaint, the Astronomy Photographer of the Year, and often joined by night sky expert Evie Urbina, these workshops blend fun, adventure, education, and community for photographers of all levels.
+Led by Brad Goldpaint, the Astronomy Photographer of the Year, and often joined by night sky expert Evie Wilder, these workshops blend fun, adventure, education, and community for photographers of all levels.

 Due to the nature of outdoor photography workshops, we cannot offer refunds for weather-related events.
 We ask all participants attending our workshops to ‘come a day early, stay a day late.’
 If rain is forecasted during our scheduled outings, we may offer additional shooting time.
 We do not offer refunds for government shutdowns and other uncontrollable factors.
 However, we do our best to accommodate your needs with flexible itineraries where possible.
 For detailed information on cancellations, rescheduling, or other terms, please review our Terms & Conditions.